AkaniX3/Memoir-Lab/source/_posts/BtSCTF-2025-writeup.md

 I won't leave it a cliffhanger ofc-

-After the ctf ended, **Tamer (@yousef15865)** on discord posted the solve on how to solve the chall, I got the privilege to add his answer here!
+After the ctf ended, **Tamer (@yousef15865)** on discord posted the solve on how to solve the chall, and I got the privilege to add his answer here!

 The issue was that the IEND chunk's CRC ended up inside the IDAT chunk by mistake.
 This made the IDAT chunk 4 bytes longer than it should’ve been.
 Once we removed the misplaced IEND CRC from the IDAT chunk, the image should load correctly.